lightly-io/the-lightly-method/README.md

 ### What we know is true
 ... and then there are some things that are not based on beliefs.

 * The brain is malleable.
 You don't have the same personality when you are 77 as when you are 17.
-It's plastic, changeable.
+The brain is plastic, changeable.
 * Most of what is happening in the brain happens on a sub-conscious level.
 Therefore, we are not always the best judges of why we do what we do.
-* Our brains where build for a completely different environment.
+* Our brains were built for a completely different environment.
 Therefore, most of our behaviour is not rational from a modern standpoint.
 (But very rational from a cave-persons standpoint).
 Bugs include: over-reacting to danger, looking for high-energy food, prioritizing suffering of those who are close and similar-looking to ourselves.

 In summary: we are hard-wired *and* we can change.
 It's tough but not hopeless.
 A willingness to improve should be coupled with a willingness to accept some of our flaws.